-Dr. Cheryl Missiuna is a Professor in the School of Rehabilitation Science, a Scientist at CanChild and the INCH lab at McMaster University, and holds the John and Margaret Lillie Chair in Childhood Disability Research.
-She is an occupational therapist with graduate degrees in educational psychology and special education.
-Cheryl contributes expertise regarding the early identification and prevention of secondary consequences in children with developmental coordination disorder, as well as the development and evaluation of online educational resources for parents, educators, physicians and service providers.
-Her current research at CanChild includes leading the Partnering for Change project that is evaluating an innovative model of rehabilitation services for children with disabilities in school settings in Ontario.
-Her research at the INCH lab includes the CATCH study which will extend our understanding of typical and atypical motor development in young children and its relationship to their participation in physical activity.
-Cheryl is a co-developer of the Perceived Efficacy and Goal Setting (PEGS) System and engages actively in many other research projects designed to improve the delivery of evidence-based rehabilitation services for children with disabilities.
+Dr. Cheryl Missiuna is an Emeritus Professor in the School of Rehabilitation Science, and a Scientist at CanChild, McMaster University.
+Former director of CanChild (2006-13) and past holder of the John and Margaret Lillie Chair in Childhood Disability (2014-19), Cheryl’s background is in occupational therapy with graduate degrees in educational psychology and special education.
+Her recent research at CanChild included leading the Partnering for Change project that evaluated an innovative model of rehabilitation services for children with disabilities in school settings in Ontario.
+Working with an interdisciplinary team of researchers, Cheryl contributed leadership in the development of the Facilitating Integrated Rehabilitation Services through Training (FIRST) Course.
+For over 27 years, Cheryl has contributed expertise regarding the early identification and prevention of secondary consequences in children with developmental coordination disorder (DCD), as well as in the development and evaluation of online educational resources for parents, educators, physicians and service providers.
+Cheryl is a co-developer with Nancy Pollock of the Perceived Efficacy and Goal Setting (PEGS) System and continues to engage actively in other research projects designed to improve the delivery of evidence-based rehabilitation services for children with disabilities in school settings.

 Areas of Focus

 Early identification and management of children with developmental coordination disorder (DCD), Innovative models of service delivery for school-aged children with disabilities, Knowledge translation

 This shared care model introduced occupational therapists (OT) into primary care offices to assist with the identification, diagnosis and management of DCD.